Cambridge O-Level Chemistry 5070

 ethanol → ethanoic acid (vinegar!)

 Memory tip: Alcohol + oxidising agent → carboxylic acid.
-Orange dichromate → green = alcohol detected!
+Purple KMnO₄ → colourless = alcohol detected!
+(Some textbooks use orange K₂Cr₂O₇ → green instead — CIE 5070 specifies KMnO₄.)

 Dehydration (Elimination)